HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 ## What Does HVCI option Set to Strict Mean?

 [HVCI](https://learn.microsoft.com/en-us/windows/security/hardware-security/enable-virtualization-based-protection-of-code-integrity) stands for **Hypervisor-protected Code Integrity** and it is a feature that uses virtualization-based security (VBS) to protect the Windows kernel from memory attacks.
-HVCI can be set to different options in a WDAC policy, such as Enabled, DebugMode, or Strict.
+HVCI can be set to different options in an App Control policy, such as Enabled, DebugMode, or Strict.

-Setting [HVCI to Strict](https://learn.microsoft.com/en-us/powershell/module/configci/set-hvcioptions) in a WDAC policy provides the highest level of protection for kernel mode code integrity, as it enforces these additional restrictions:
+Setting [HVCI to Strict](https://learn.microsoft.com/en-us/powershell/module/configci/set-hvcioptions) in an WDApp ControlAC policy provides the highest level of protection for kernel mode code integrity, as it enforces these additional restrictions:

-* It prevents unsigned drivers from loading, even if they are allowed by the WDAC policy.
+* It prevents unsigned drivers from loading, even if they are allowed by the App Control policy.
-It prevents drivers that are not compatible with HVCI from loading, even if they are signed and allowed by the WDAC policy.
+It prevents drivers that are not compatible with HVCI from loading, even if they are signed and allowed by the App Control policy.

-* It prevents drivers that have been tampered with or modified from loading, even if they are signed and allowed by the WDAC policy.
+* It prevents drivers that have been tampered with or modified from loading, even if they are signed and allowed by the App Control policy.

-* Setting HVCI to Strict in a WDAC policy can help prevent malware or attackers from exploiting vulnerabilities in kernel mode drivers or bypassing the WDAC policy enforcement.
+* Setting HVCI to Strict in an App Control policy can help prevent malware or attackers from exploiting vulnerabilities in kernel mode drivers or bypassing the App Control policy enforcement.

 <br>